ameysm/BiasStress/README.md

 ##Dependencies##

 This application uses the VISA interface to communicate over a GPIB connection.
+The GUI is developed using the Qt4 framework and is compiled using the PyQt4 compiler.

 ##Author##